timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 With little to no setup required, the time spent on writing tests has been cut in half.
 Whereas previously most of the time was spent (at least for me) on the setup of the test, and not the actual test itself.
-The time spent on writing them feels more as time well spent.
+The time spent on writing them feels more like time well spent.

 If you follow the theory about a refactor, you shouldn't be changing your tests.
 In practice, we found out (the hard way) that this is not always true.